Functional Diffusion Maps: Functional Diffusion Maps

 Since the graph is connected, the associated stationary distribution is unique.
 Moreover, since $\mathcal{X}$ is finite, the chain is ergodic.
 Another property of the Markov chain is that it is reversible, satisfying

 Taking into account all these properties, we can now define a diffusion distance $\mathrm{D}_T$ based on the geometrical structure of the obtained diffusion process.
-The metric measures the similarities between data as the connectivity or probability of transition between them.
-The metric is also robust to noise perturbation, since it is defined as an average of all the paths of length $T$, such that
+The metric measures the similarities between data as the connectivity or probability of transition between them, such that